Home > Licensed Financial Services

 What other state statutes and rules, besides 218.0101 to 218.0163, should be reviewed?

-Chapters 421 - 427, Wisconsin Statutes (Wisconsin Consumer Act); Chapter Bkg 80 and Chapter Bkg 76 of the Wisconsin Administrative Code; Chapter 766, Wisconsin Statutes (Marital Property Act); and Chapter 429, Wisconsin Statutes.
+Chapter Bkg 76 of the Wisconsin Administrative Code; Chapter 429, Wisconsin Statutes; Chapters 421 - 427, Wisconsin Statutes (Wisconsin Consumer Act); Chapter DFI-WCA 1 of the Wisconsin Administrative Code; and Chapter 766, Wisconsin Statutes (Marital Property Act).

 Is there a source for these statutes and rules on the Internet?